-Opportunity: Demonstrate the City's commitment to climate change action, its leadership on environmental sustainability issues and support of energy efficiency measures.
 Opportunity: To realise significant energy cost savings into the future by installing LED lighting.

 - 68. A notable risk is the development required from Western Power to facilitate the backend IT system to activate the Smart Enabled LED streetlights.
 Noting the City of Melville trial was successful, WP are still to commit to creating the IT back-end for Councils to take advantage of the iTron streetlight system. - 69.
 Although the iTron system is a proven system around the world, WP are still yet to commit to delivering it for Council access. - 70.
-The risk then is the upfront capital of installing the Smart Enabled Device at approximately \$175 per luminaire or for the City of Albany \$0.68m plus the recurrent cost to operate the system of 3.42c per day per luminaire.
+The risk then is the upfront capital of installing the Smart Enabled Device at approximately \$175 per luminaire or for the City of Albany \$0.68m plus the recurrent cost to operate the system of 3.42c per day per luminaire. - 71.
 The aim is to have a clause in the contract if WP fail to deliver the access the City will be able to claim back the cost.